 In most cases, you would be able to apply providing you lived in the United Kingdom for the last five (5) years and:

 As a rule, you can apply as the spouse or civil partner of a British citizen.
-But, you must have lived in the United Kingdom for the last three (3) years and:
+But, you must have lived in the United Kingdom for the last three (3) years and have (any):

 Were you born in the United Kingdom and was it after the 1st of January 1983?
 If so, you may be eligible to apply to 'register' as a British citizen.
 Qualification would depend on what year you were born and the circumstances of your parents.